Prometheus monitoring example

 Previously, Heapsters was used as a monitoring solution that came out of the box with Kubernetes.
 We now have Prometheus as the de facto standard monitoring system for Kubernetes clusters, bringing many benefits.
 Firstly, Prometheus monitoring scales with a pull approach and the Prometheus federated options.
 The challenge is that if we run microservices at scale and the monitoring system pushes metrics out to a metric server, the monitoring system can flood the network.

 Also, with a push-based approach, you may need to scale up instead of out, which could be costly.
-So we can have a bunch of different systems we want to monitor.
+We can have a bunch of different systems we want to monitor.
 Therefore, the metrics content will differ for the systems and components, but Prometheus collects and exports the same.
-This provides a welcomed layer of unification for the different systems you have in the network.
+This provides a welcomed layer of unification for the different systems in the network.

 Prometheus Monitoring